 “When choosing a transcription service for your facility, you should consider one that is compatible with your current electronic medical records (EMR) system if your practice has one.
 Many services offer EMR integration and free technical support so that transferring and filing patient records is easy.”

-- Appropriate insurance policies, such as general liability and cyber liability
+- Appropriate insurance coverage: General liability and cyber liability policies.

 Medical Transcription Services Specialty Areas